pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 Tab-completion can also help you to auto-complete things like the command names.
 Let’s say you forgot the name of a command.
 Well, just press tab on the command box, immediately a list of all available commands will appear, letting you select them(tab through the autocomplete list).

+###Set data storage directory
+To change the file path which holds Task Tracker's storage data, type

+	setdatadir FILE_PATH

+Where FILE_PATH is the file path to the directory, eg. C:\Users\Potato\Desktop

 ###Congratulations!
 You have officially finished learning task tracker.
 Take on this challenge: Mark learn task tracker as finished.
 	fin learn task tracker